-3.1 Risk Matrix
+Risk Matrix

-Description Likelihood Impact Overall Risk: The Council fails to set a balanced Feasible Major Medium budget and cannot fund its priorities and objectives.
-3 4 12 Mitigation: The Council is currently Slight Moderate Low projecting a balanced budget for 2 3 6 2020/21, subject to Council decisions in

-February 2019, which includes Council

-Tax assumptions and fees and charges
+Description Likelihood Impact Overall Risk: The Council fails to set a balanced Feasible Major Medium budget and maintain adequate reserves, and cannot fund its priorities and objectives.
+3 4 12 Mitigation: The Leadership Team and Slight Moderate Low Executive is committed to presenting a balanced budget for 2020/21, subject to Council decisions in February 2019, which includes Council Tax assumptions and fees and charges increases.
+2 3 6

-increases.